 - Student ID card Mane Card office http://www.tamuc.edu/campuslife/campusServices/maneCard/

 - Auxiliary Services http://www.tamuc.edu/aboutUs/administrativeOffices/businessAdministration/departmentsOffices/auxiliaryServices/default.aspx

-For information on these and other international studies programs, contact the Office of International Studies at 903-468-6034.
+For information on these and other international studies programs, please contact the Office of International Programs at 903-468-6034.

 This division of the University serves as the creative force that articulates a passion for the University, faculty/staff, alumni, students, and the community, inspiring others to be generous in their giving and loyal in their support.
-Institutional Advancement includes these areas: annual and special programs, major gifts, advancement services, alumni relations and marketing communications (including KETR).
+Division of Philanthropy and Engagement includes these areas: annual and special programs, major gifts, advancement services, and alumni relations.